Customers

 The first two options require the user to enter the number of days of grace.

-8. The Ship To ID should be kept blank when entering defaults.
+8. Leave the Ship To ID blank when entering defaults.

-9. Set the default Shipping Method.
-Use the FOB shipping method unless most orders are shipped using another method.
+9. Set a default Shipping Method.
+Use the most common shipping method as the default.

 10. Set the standard Freight Charge.
 For more information on calculating shipping charges, review Freight and Shipping Charges > Calculating and Comparing Freight Charges.